battlestarorion/bso/docs/DEPLOY.md

 This goes over how to do things like deploy changes to an environment (staging or live), manage that environment (up or down) in relation to deployment, and a few best practices.

 ## Setup Local Dev Environment For Deployment
-1. Live Remot - `git remote add live ssh://username@thecryingbeard.com:/var/core/core.git`
+1. Live Remote - `git remote add live ssh://username@thecryingbeard.com:/var/core/core.git`
 2. Staging Remote - `git remote add live ssh://username@thecryingbeard.com/var/core/staging.git`

 ## Ready to Deploy Checklist